ambiverse-nlu/ambiverse-nlu/README.md

 Entity Salience gives each entity in a document a score in [0,1], denoting its importance with respect to the document.

+## Resource Considerations

+### Main Memory

+The Entity/Concept Linking component has the largest main memory requirements.
+This is due to the large contextual and coherence models it needs to load in order to disambiguate with high accuracy.

+Initially, Entity Linking loads static data in main memory, which requires (depending on the languages you are configuring it for), a couple of GB.
+We estimate 8 GB for all languages to be the upper bound.

+The actual requirements per document vary depending on the density of mentions and the number of entites per mention, so it cannot be estimated just by the length of the document.
+To be on the safe side, plan 8 GB of main memory per document.

+This means that if you want to disambiguate one document at a time, you need at least 16 GB of main memory.
+If you want to disambiguate 4 documents in parallel, you should be using 40 GB.

+### Throughput Analysis

+Benchmarking setup: (multi-threaded) Entity Linking Service in a single Docker-container using 4 cores and 32 GB of main memory.
+Cassandra node running on the same physical machine.

+For 1,000 news articles (2,531 chars on average, 26 named entities on average), with highest-quality setting (coherence):
+* Average time per article: 2.36 seconds
+* Throughput: 1.7 documents per second

 ## Advanced configuration

 ### Configuring the environment